FinalVossler/Root-Front-Host/README.md

 # Todos:

 - Create a view tab for a user's products in the profile page.
-- Update the cart in the backend when the add to cart button is clicked
 - Add the search entity in the header and the ability to configure it by model
+- Add the cart's side menu
+- Add cart sided products logic
+- Add the cart's page
+- Add the sided items' section

 # https://www.vivamed.com/